ulsin/intro-ai-compendium/intro-ai-exam-plan.md

 </p>

 2. Sigmoid Activation
-  - Making a sigmoid curve (s-curve) which defines to classification binary for making the binary descicion
+  - Making a sigmoid curve (s-curve) which defines to classification binary for making the binary decision
-3. Descision boundary
+3. Decision boundary
   - Setting a threshold value
 4. Making predictions
   - Based on a value from the function we can place on either side of the boundary
 5. Cost function
   - Measures how wrong hte model is in terms of ability to estimate relationship between two values
   - Gradient Descent
-6. Map probabbilities to classes
+6. Map probabilities to classes
   - Based on the dividing line, it is either class A or class B, (or more but in this case it is binary)
 7. Finish Up
 * Train the model
 * Evaluate the model
-  * Minimzie the cost with repeated iterations
+  * Minimize the cost with repeated iterations
 * Measure the accuracy of your outputs
-* Meausre the probabbility score
+* Measure the probability score

 ##### Naïve Bayes classifier